Can you lose weight fast without exercise?

 And what I mean by junk, I mean all processed foods and refined carbohydrates like pastries, hams, hot dogs, doughnuts, cookies, and chips.

-Instead, I ate whole foods and fresh produce only.
+Instead, replace them with whole foods and fresh produce only.

 All these simple changes can add up to losing more weight.

-Anytime you eat refined or unhealthy carbohydrates, your body naturally breaks them down into blood glucose also known as blood sugar, releasing insulin in the process, according to a Harvard School of Public Health article.
+Anytime you eat refined or unhealthy simple carbohydrates, your body naturally breaks them down into blood glucose also known as blood sugar, releasing insulin in the process (1).

 Insulin itself is not your enemy, but a spike in insulin level is something to watch out for and prevent.